 Vincent Chevalier is a Chicago Booth MBA graduate who runs his own digital advertising agency in Silicon Valley.
 He recommends that MBAs who want to work in tech learn additional practical skills through online courses.

 “Any way you can show that you’ve been running a bit more miles to learn something more technical makes a huge difference,” he says.
-“For instance, to have some sort of a concept of HTML and SQL makes your life so much easier in the tech environment.”
+“For instance, to have some sort of understanding of HTML and SQL makes your life so much easier in the tech environment.”

-To upskill before your MBA, GMAC offer courses in Business Fundamentals or you could try LinkedIn Learning courses.
+To upskill before your MBA, GMAC offers courses in Business Fundamentals, alongside platforms such as LinkedIn Learning.

 “I ended up sleeping at work two times a week and studying almost all day,” says Patrick Davis, a recent MBA graduate from the University of Hong Kong.
 “For me, it was a test [for the MBA]; to see if I could put myself through it.”